Toxoplasmosis: Diagnosis

-Diagnosis of toxoplasmosis in humans is made by biological, serological, histological, or molecular methods, or by some combination of the above.
-Toxoplasmosis can be difficult to distinguish from primary central nervous system lymphoma.
-It mimics several other infectious diseases so clinical signs are non-specific and are not sufficiently characteristic for a definite diagnosis.
-As a result, the possibility of an alternate diagnosis is supported by a failed trial of antimicrobial therapy (pyrimethamine, sulfadiazine, and folinic acid (USAN: leucovorin)), i.e., if the drugs produce no effect clinically and no improvement on repeat imaging.
+Toxoplasmosis in humans is diagnosed through biological, serological, histological, or molecular methods, or by some combination of the above.
+Toxoplasmosis can be difficult to distinguish from several other conditions, especially ones that are common in HIV/AIDS and immunocompromised patients, and can cause central nervous system problems and brain lesions.
+Toxoplasmosis is most commonly mistaken for primary central nervous system lymphoma, both conditions cause lesions in the brain, but in about 50-80% of cases the lesions appearances can be very similar on imaging, and exist in an area of the brain that makes biopsying too risky, however the main difference is lymphoma typically causes a single lesion in the subependymal region, and toxoplasmosis causes multiple lesions scattered through the basal ganglia.
+Other conditions that can present as toxoplasmosis on a differential diagnosis are metastatic brain lesions, progressive multifocal leukoencephalopathy, CNS tuberculosis, bacterial or fungal brain abscess, cytomegalovirus (CMV), and herpes simplex encephalitis.

 T. gondii may also be detected in blood, amniotic fluid, or cerebrospinal fluid by using polymerase chain reaction.
-T. gondii may exist in a host as an inactive cyst that would likely evade detection.
+T. gondii may exist in a host as an inactive cyst that would likely evade detection, with some studies finding evidence that latent toxoplasmosis (in non-HIV patients) might play a role in causing mental disorders like schizophrenia, Alzheimer's and Parkinson's.

 Serological testing can detect T. gondii antibodies in blood serum, using methods including the Sabin–Feldman dye test (DT), the indirect hemagglutination assay, the indirect fluorescent antibody assay (IFA), the direct agglutination test, the latex agglutination test (LAT), the enzyme-linked immunosorbent assay (ELISA), and the immunosorbent agglutination assay test (IAAT).

 The most commonly used tests to measure IgG antibody are the DT, the ELISA, the IFA, and the modified direct agglutination test.
 IgG antibodies usually appear within a week or two of infection, peak within one to two months, then decline at various rates.
 Toxoplasma IgG antibodies generally persist for life, and therefore may be present in the bloodstream as a result of either current or previous infection.